 - 8.1 Licensing authorities are required to include in their statement, the principles to be applied under Section 29 and 30 of the Act with respect to the exchange of information between the licensing authority and the Gambling Commission, and the functions under section 350 of the Act with the respect of information between it and the other persons listed in schedule 6 of the Act:

 - A Constable or Police Force

 - An Enforcement Officer

 - A Licensing Authority

 - Her Majesty's Commissioners of Customs and Excise

-- The Gambling Commission

 - The First Tier Tribunal

-- The National Lottery Commission

 - The Secretary of State

 - The Scottish Ministers

 - 8.2 The principle that this licensing authority applies is that it will act in accordance with provisions of the Act in its exchange of information which includes the provision that the Data Protection Act 1998 and any relevant regulations will not be contravened.
 This licensing authority shall have regard to the guidance issued by the Gambling Commission and adopt the principles of better

-regulation, as and when it is published on this matter, as well as any relevant regulations issued by the Secretary of State under the powers provided in the Act.

-- 8.3 Details of applications and representations which are referred to the Licensing Sub-Committee for determination will be detailed reports that are made publicly available in accordance with the Local Government Act 1972 and the Freedom of Information Act 2000.
+- regulation, as well as any relevant regulations issued by the Secretary of State under the powers provided in the Act. - 8.3 Details of applications and representations which are referred to the Licensing Sub-Committee for determination will be detailed reports that are made publicly available in accordance with the Local Government Act 1972 and the Freedom of Information Act 2000.
 Personal details of people making representations will be disclosed to applicants and only be withheld from publication on the grounds of personal safety where the Licensing Authority is asked to do so. - 8.4 Should any protocols be established as regards information exchange with other bodies then they will be made available.
 Please contact the licensing team for further information on our protocols.